 Getting started as a winemaker

-The path to become a professional winemaker is almost as varied as the choices in winemaking itself.
+The path to becoming a professional winemaker is almost as varied as the choices in winemaking itself.
 After initially planning to become a musician, I moved into Horticulture which naturally led into a major in Viticulture at Cornell University after working at a winery and vineyard during an internship in horticulture at a nearby public gardens.
 Donaldson was a neurologist prior to falling in love with winemaking after reading Hugh Johnson’s first book, “Wine”.
 Mora is largely self-taught by reading books, planting his own small vineyard, and visiting with other winemakers around the world.
 Papa took oenology courses at university and then worked at a winery internship to get into the industry.

 Donaldson puts it best when he said “A good academic background doesn’t make you a good practising doctor and having a winemaking degree doesn’t enable you to make good wine.
 You need both the knowledge and the craft.”